v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 2. Sign in as as Aaron Nicholls with the PIN **102938**.
 3. On the taskbar, select **Microsoft Store**.
 4. In the **Microsoft Store**, in the menu bar select **Contoso**.
 (You may have to select More to display the Contoso menu item.)
 5. In the **Contoso** store, review the apps that are available.
-You should see Fresh Paint and Translator as available options.
+You should see Fresh Paint and Network Speed Test as available options.
 6. Close the Microsoft Store.

 **Results**: After completing this exercise, you will have successfully integrated Microsoft Store for Business with Intune.